An introduction to a witch’s garden and the Witch’s Gardener

 A flying potion from the witch’s garden

-It’s a given that we would need the ingredients for a witch’s flying potion as after all, we are separated by several thousand miles.
+It’s a given that we would need the ingredients for a witch’s flying potion.
 For the uninitiated, the potion typically requires plants which are often deadly when taken internally, and psychedelic if absorbed through the skin.
 The aforementioned Datura and Brugmansia would work for that, but a true potion will have a bit more variety, such as Belladonna, or Deadly Nightshade, and this year I’ve also added Monkshood, a delightful plant where even touching the leaves can cause a severe skin reaction.

-Mandrake would be the perfect topping, but alas, my one attempt at that disappeared one evening, a tragedy as my lady always referred to it as “our baby.”
+Mandrake would be the perfect topping, but alas, my one attempt at that disappeared one evening, a tragedy indeed.

 Speaking of which, the ingredients for the potion are then suspended in fat, ideally the fat from an unbaptized baby.
 To use the potion, historically you don’t spread it directly on your skin, but on the shaft of your broomstick, or log as it was often referred to.
 One only needs to use a slight dash of imagination (or have watched the WGN series Salem) to understand where the potion comes in contact with the witch, and can thus see the erotic possibilities of the practice.